bradylove/envstruct/README.md

 ```
 $ export HOST_IP="127.0.0.1"
 $ export HOST_PORT="443"
+$ export PASSWORD="abc123"
 ```

 Write some code.
 In this example, `Ip` requires that the `HOST_IP` environment variable is set to non empty value and `Port` defaults to `80` if `HOST_PORT` is an empty value.
 Then we use the `envstruct.WriteReport()` to print a table with a report of what fields are on the struct, the type, the environment variable where the value is read from, whether or not it is required, and the value.
+If using when `envstruct.WriteReport()` you wish to omit a sensitive value you can add `noreport` to the struct tag as shown with `Password`

 ```
 package main